stefan-500/products-categories-rest-api/README.md

 ## CSV File Processing

-The CSV file for processing needs to be located in the project's root folder.
+The CSV file for processing must be located in the project's root folder.
 To parse the CSV file and store data in the database, run the following Artisan command:
 ```
-php artisan app:parse-csv-file
+php artisan import:products-csv
 ```
 ## API Usage and Testing